raspberrypilearning/scam-site/en/step_3.md

 --- /task ---

 You still can't see the `container` div, but that's fine.
 You haven't given it any style rules yet, so it's still invisible.
-Time to fix that!
+You'll fix that next.

 --- task ---